Bis(monoacylglycero)phosphate

 3. Related Lipids

-Formula of 'semilysobisphosphatidic acid''Semilysobisphosphatidic acid', i.e., with three moles of fatty acid per mole of lipid, is occasionally found in tissues, but its stereochemistry has not been determined.
+Formula of 'semilysobisphosphatidic acid''Semilysobisphosphatidic acid' (hemi-BMP), i.e., with three moles of fatty acid per mole of lipid, is occasionally found in tissues, including plasma, but its stereochemistry has not been determined.
 It is sometimes found in the Golgi membranes, where the relative amount varies in different regions, but can attain as much as 15% of the total phospholipids in those compartments that are most active metabolically.
 It would not be at all surprising if this lipid were found to have a distinctive role in the Golgi complex, but this is a matter of speculation.

 The fully acylated lipid, bis(diacylglycero)phosphate or 'bisphosphatidic acid', has been found in lysosomes from cultured hamster fibroblasts (BHK21 cells).
 In addition, it has been detected in bacteria, where it presumably has a different stereochemistry because of the mechanism of its synthesis from phosphatidylglycerol.